Forex trading is an advanced style of investing that involves buying and selling different currencies from around the world.

 The forex market exploded following the Bretton Woods Agreement Act of 1971.
 Over $4 trillion is traded on the forex market each day and unlike the stock market, trades can be made 24 hours a day.

-The forex market lacks the volatility of stocks and it takes a rare event to see a currency move more than a penny or two in a single day (think the British pound sterling following the Brexit vote in 2016).
+The forex market lacks the volatility of stocks.
+It takes a rare event to see a currency move more than a penny or 2 in a single day (think the British pound sterling following the Brexit vote in 2016).

 Low volatility combined with high liquidity sounds like a good investment, right?
 If you’re a clever trader, you can make a lot of money in a short period of time trading on the forex market.

 Choosing the best forex broker is critical to trading currencies.
 You need 2 currencies to trade, and you can find upward of 80 different pairs with some brokers.

 However, some are traded more frequently than others, and the hierarchy is often referred to as the Big 7.
 The 7 most-often traded currency pairs are:

 - USD/JPY (Dollars to yen)

 - USD/CHF (Dollars to Swiss francs)

 - USD/CAD (U.S. dollars to Canadian dollars)